MarkKozel/CompOrgEText/docs/Introduction/Concepts/Algorithms.md

 ### An Algorithm to Create Algorithms
 1. Understand the Problem Statement
     - This may require research or asking questions of the author
     - Note the Ambiguities in the Problem Statement.
-Clarify the intended meaning, even if you fairly certain you understand (if you think this is unnecessary, please review the Mars Climate Orbiter article)
+Clarify the intended meaning, even if fairly certain you understand (if you think this is unnecessary, please review the Mars Climate Orbiter article)
 1. Declare any *given* situations
     - Elements that are already available
     - Options/capabilities that already exist